*Biological Sciences - Geetali Basu, geetali.basu@sjsu.edu

 ALSO HELPFUL: Learn how to read a scientific paper (especially as a beginner) and use this worksheet to help you take notes to understand the article and to avoid plagiarism.

 Full-text articles and ebooks in science, technology and medicine (STM), arts, humanities and social sciences.
 Click on "Journals and Books" link on the website to filter by subscribed, open access and complimentary access to know what is available to you.
-The Advanced Search screen also allows you to filter by subscribed, open access and complimentary access, and subject areas to know what is available to you.
+Note: You may see a screen from Elsevier asking: “Are you a Human”.
+It's okay to click on the box.
+It's a verification process to prevent automated traffic (BOTS) from abusing excessive downloads of PDFs.